SemenLV/cv/cv.md

     - Containerized ETL processed on EC2 using Matillion as orchestrator or in AWS ECS using AWS Event Bridge
     - Loading data from various sources to Redshift, RDS, Elastic Search
     - Migration Matillion ETL jobs to containerized approach
-    - Training to team on Git, GitFlow, DB Schema Migrations, Docker, & SDLC
+    - Training team on Git, GitFlow, DB Schema Migrations, Docker, & SDLC
     - Training team on moving from Windows to Linux development environment
     - Creating and maintaining `team-handbook` repo with necessary documentation SDLC, CI/CD
 ### C# Full Stack developer